mahmoud/sedimental/entries/running_from_software.md

 Too many managers are like Jacob, subtly redirecting the creative potential of software into commodity labor.
-"We" need as many people as possible to learn and teach programming because some a small portion of society has decided to gamble on software eating everything.
+"We" need as many people as possible to learn and teach programming because some a small portion of society has decided to gamble money on software eating everything in a very particular way.

-On the contrary, I believe people need exposure to programming for its fundamental concepts.
+On the contrary, people need exposure to programming for its fundamental concepts.
 Software offers new ways of decomposing problems and creating solutions, new approaches that are necessary to understand an increasingly fast-paced and connected world.
-That's totally irrespective of employment.
+That is totally irrespective of employment.
 Software design is a new way of thinking, for all people, employed as programmers or not.